Bedfordshire Birding in January

-The unfortunate absence in many areas of set-aside has limited the amount of suitable habitat in the county for hunting Barn Owl, Short-eared Owl and Hen Harrier and the two latter species may prove tricky to find though the former seems to be doing quite well at the moment.
-Any Hen Harrier is worth looking at carefully with the recent significant increase in records of Pallid Harrier, including the first county record near Sandy in autumn 2011 and one nearby in Hertforshire in 2018.
+The unfortunate absence of suitable has limited the amount of suitable habitat in the county for hunting Short-eared Owl and Hen Harrier and these two species may prove tricky to find though the best option may be to try a place that attracts Barn Owls which seem to be doing quite well at the moment.
+Any Hen Harrier is worth looking at carefully following the recent significant increase in records of Pallid Harrier, including the first county record near Sandy in autumn 2011 and one nearby in Hertforshire in 2018.
 Merlin and Peregrine are more regular and increasing in numbers in the county and can be seen anywhere in the more open areas, even around farmland where flocks of ground feeding species gather.
 Recently, town centres have proved attractive to roosting Peregrine with birds near in Luton and Leighton Buzzard as well as others known from neighbouring counties in Stevenage, Hemel Hempstead and Aylesbury.

 The formation of ice is likely to attract more elusive species out into the open.
 Any damp area remaining unfrozen may hide a feeding Snipe, while stream banks and edges of marshy and reedy areas particularly with some flowing water are worth searching for Water Rail or Jack Snipe.
-Roadside verges are also a favoured feeding place in frozen weather for Woodcock, a species that was may be reported in gardens in a particularly cold spell like that of January 2009.
+Roadside verges are also a favoured feeding place in frozen weather for Woodcock, a species that was may be reported in gardens in a particularly cold spell as was the case in mid December 2022.